Aadarsh-guru/Create-Portfolio/SECURITY.md

 If you discover a security vulnerability in Beocial, please follow these steps to report it:

 1. **Report the Issue**: Open an issue on our [GitHub repository](https://github.com/Aadarsh_guru/Create-Portfolio/issues) with detailed information about the vulnerability.
-If you prefer, you can contact us directly at [createportfolio.in@gmail.com](mailto:createportfolio.in@gmail.com).
+If you prefer, you can contact us directly at [contact@createportfolio.site](mailto:contact@createportfolio.site).

 2. **Provide Details**: Include as much detail as possible about the vulnerability, including steps to reproduce it and any potential impact.